AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

 ### Channel & journeys capping rules {#domain}

 When creating a rule set, you need to specify if the rules within the rule set will enforce capping rules that are specific to communication channels, or to journeys.

-This is done by selecting a Channel or Journey domin for the rule set when creating it.
-[Learn how to create a rule set]
+This is done by selecting a Channel or Journey domain for the rule set when creating it.
+[Learn how to create a rule set](#create)

 * **Channel** domain: apply capping rules for communication channels.
 For example, do not send more than 1 email or SMS communication per day.
 * **Journey** domain: apply entry and concurrency capping rules to a journey.
 For example, do not enter profiles into more than one journey simultaneously.